apify/apify-docs/docs/web_scraping_101.md

 # Web scraping 101

 This section aims to be the best and most comprehensive web scraping resource.
-Here, we aim to compile our best knowledge on web scraping, the efficiency of web scraping techniques.
+Here, we aim to compile our best knowledge on web scraping and its various techniques.

 Of course, there is no scraping without anti-scraping measures, so we aim to dedicate a large portion of the section to those.
 We will discuss different anti-scraping techniques and how to bypass them.

-*   [**Overview of anti-scraping techniques**]({{@link web_scraping_101/anti_scraping_overview.md}}) - Learn about web scraping prevention and bypassing techniques.
+*   [**Overview of anti-scraping techniques**]({{@link web_scraping_101/anti_scraping_overview.md}}) - Learn the basics of web scraping prevention and how to bypass them.